 - Bedroom: A furnished bedroom should have a bed with a mattress, pillows, and bedding.
 A dresser or a closet should be included, too, as well as nightstands and, ideally, lamps.
 A fully furnished bedroom should also have other essentials and accessories.
 This may include blankets, alarm clocks, some artwork, and a desk with a chair if there’s enough space.

-- Kitchen: A furnished kitchen should have all the essential appliances, such as a refrigerator, a stove, and a microwave.
+- Kitchen: A furnished kitchen should include essential appliances, such as a refrigerator, a stove, and a microwave.
 It’s also a good idea to provide dishes, utensils, cookware, and towels.
 If you want to fully stock your kitchen, consider investing in a coffee maker, cutting boards, glassware, and mugs.

 - Dining Room: A furnished dining room should, at a minimum, have a table with chairs.
 A better-furnished kitchen may also include artwork on the walls and a cabinet for dishware.

-- Bathroom: Aside from a bathtub or shower, toilet, and sink, a fully furnished bathroom often also includes toiletries like toilet paper, as well as towels and a hair dryer.
+- Bathroom: Aside from a bathtub or shower, toilet, and sink, a fully furnished bathroom often includes toiletries such as toilet paper, towels, and a hair dryer.
 Other accessories include a plunger, trash bin, and bath mats.

 What to Remove from a Furnished Rental